Under Night In-Birth: Versions

 The PlayStation 4 and Steam versions of Exe:Late[st] received updates to match the contents of this revision, while those who purchased the PlayStation 3 version were eligible to upgrade to the latest version via a limited-time discount, which ran until April 30, 2020 in Japan and North America, and April 31, 2020 in Europe.
 New content exclusive to Exe:Late[cl-r], such as a new playable character and additional character palettes, could be added to Exe:Late[st] through the purchase of paid downloadable content.
 The game was released for Amazon Luna on January 21, 2021.
 An arcade port of Exe:Late[cl-r] using Sega's ALL.Net P-Ras Multi service was released on April 15, 2021.

-II [Sys:Celes]

-On September 21, 2021, director Nobuya Narita and composer Raito confirmed on Twitter that the "next" installment of Under Night In-Birth was in development.
-Narita expressed interest in the announcement of said title coinciding with the tenth anniversary of the original release of the game.
-It was not explicitly stated whether this referred to a new version of Under Night In-Birth or a wholly new title set within the same universe.
-Eventually during Evolution Championship Series on August 4, 2023, the title was announced to be a sequel titled Under Night In-Birth II [Sys:Celes] and it was released on January 25, 2024.
-It serves as a final chapter of the Hollow Night storyline.
-It features DLC characters in season passes.

-During Paris Games Week 2023, an open beta test for [Sys:Celes] was announced to take place from November 17 to 20, 2023 for PlayStation 4 and PlayStation 5.
-An early access release was made available for PlayStation owners in Japan, Hong Kong, England and the United States on January 21, 2024.

-After Stormy Night tournament on November 2, 2024, an arcade version for Sega's ALLS was announced.
-It is be powered by ALL.Net P-ras Multi version 3 and was released on March 27, 2025, in addition to the first two DLC characters will be available at launch, while the remaining DLC characters will be added post-launch at a same day as their DLC console releases.
-A new DLC fighter, Izumi, was announced at EVO 2025.